BU-ISCIII/panelLowFreq-nf/doc/output.md

 ### BWA
 [BWA](http://bio-bwa.sourceforge.net/), or Burrows-Wheeler Aligner, is designed for mapping low-divergent sequence reads against reference genomes.
 The result alignment files are further processed with [SAMtools](http://samtools.sourceforge.net/), sam format is converted to bam, sorted and an index *.bai* is generated.

-**Results directory**: ANALYSIS/{ANALYSIS_ID}/04-mapping.
+**Results directory**: ANALYSIS/03-mapping.
-- There is one folder per sample.
-- This files can be used in [IGV](https://software.broadinstitute.org/software/igv/) for alignment visualization.
+- These files can be used in [IGV](https://software.broadinstitute.org/software/igv/) for alignment visualization.
 - Files:
-   - `{sample_id}/{sample_id}_sorted.bam` : sorted aligned bam file.
+   - `{sample_id}_sorted.bam` : sorted aligned bam file.
-   - `{sample_id}/{sample_id}_sorted.bam.bai`: index file for soreted aligned bam.
+   - `{sample_id}_sorted.bam.bai`: index file for soreted aligned bam.

-### Picard
-Metrics for the analysis of target-capture sequencing experiments are calculated with [Picard CollectHsMetrics](https://broadinstitute.github.io/picard/picard-metric-definitions.html#HsMetrics).
-The metrics in this class fall broadly into three categories:

-- Basic sequencing metrics that are either generated as a baseline against which to evaluate other metrics or because they are used in the calculation of other metrics.
-This includes things like the genome size, the number of reads, the number of aligned reads etc.
-- Metrics that are intended for evaluating the performance of the wet-lab assay that generated the data.
-This group includes metrics like the number of bases mapping on/off/near baits, %selected, fold 80 base penalty, hs library size and the hs penalty metrics.
-These metrics are calculated prior to some of the filters are applied (e.g. low mapping quality reads, low base quality bases and bases overlapping in the middle of paired-end reads are all counted).
-- Metrics for assessing target coverage as a proxy for how well the data is likely to perform in downstream applications like variant calling.
-This group includes metrics like mean target coverage, the percentage of bases reaching various coverage levels, and the percentage of bases excluded by various filters.
-These metrics are computed using the strictest subset of the data, after all filters have been applied.

-**Results directory:** ANALYSIS/{ANALYSIS_ID}/99-stats/bamstats
-- Files:
-   - `hsMetrics_all.out` : summary of the some of the most meaningful columns in picard hsmetrics output for all the samples in the project.
-   - `{sample_id}_hsMetrics.out`: full picard hsmetrics output per sample.
-   - Description of Picard hsMetrics columns in its output can be found in [AnnexIII](#annex-iii)

-### Bedtools
-[Bedtools](http://bedtools.readthedocs.io/en/latest/) is used for calculating exons with less than 20x of depth of coverage, with bedtools coverage utility.
-**Results directory:** ANALYSIS/{ANALYSIS_ID/99-stats/bedtools}
-- Files:
-   - `{sample_id}.cov.csv`: coverage information for each feature in enrichment (bed) file.
-   - `{sample_id}.cov.csv_exons_below20.txt`: exons with mean depth of coverage below 20x.
-   - `exons_not_covered_stats.csv`: summary with information of percentage of exons above and below 20x depth of coverage.

 ## Variant Calling
 ### Samtools
 Samtools mpileup command is used for generate a pileup for one the BAM files.
 In the pileup format each line represents a genomic position, consisting of chromosome name, 1-based coordinate, reference base, the number of reads covering the site, read bases, base qualities and alignment mapping qualities.
 Information on match, mismatch, indel, strand, mapping quality and start and end of a read are all encoded at the read base column.
 This information is used by [VarScan](#varscan) for doing the proper variant calling step.

-**Results directory**: ANALYSIS/{ANALYSIS_ID}/06-samtools
+Samtools command mpileup is used with the following parameters:
+- -A: Do not skip anomalous read pairs in variant calling.
-- There is a folder per sample.
+- -d 20000: At a position, read maximally 20000 reads per input BAM.
+- -Q 0 : 0 minimum base quality for a base to be considered.

+**Results directory**: ANALYSIS/05-samtools
 - Files:
-   - `{sample_id}/{sample_id}.pileup`: pileup format file.
+   - `{sample_id}.pileup`: pileup format file.

 **NOTE:** This results are not delivered to the researcher by default due to disk space issues.
 If you are interesested in using them, please contact us and we will add them to your delivery.